 Since that time Don worked tirelessly defending the rights of law enforcement officers in California, Nevada, Arizona and Utah.
 He has walked the halls of the United States Senate advocating the rights of all law enforcement officers throughout our great country and he will continue to defend the rights all who choose to serve as law enforcement officers.

-Don currently serves as a Labor Representative in District 9 of the Communications Workers of America, AFL-CIO, and their law enforcement division, the National Coalition of Public Safety Officers.
+Don currently serves as a Staff Representative in District 9 of the Communications Workers of America, AFL-CIO, and their law enforcement division, the National Coalition of Public Safety Officers.
 He has negotiated millions of dollars in salary and benefits increases for law enforcement associations and he remains in high demand during contract negotiation sessions.
 He is also in high demand as a strategy consultant during times of conflict or political unrest for police associations.